-The Board of Directors held five meetings during 1994.
+The Board of Directors held five meetings during 1995.
 Each incumbent nominee attended more than seventy-five percent of the total number of meetings held, while he was in office, by the Board of Directors and the committees of the Board on which he served.

 Messrs.
-Foster, Porter and Wilcock constitute the Executive Committee of the Board of Directors, with Mr. Porter serving as its Chairman.
+Foster and Wilcock constitute the Executive Committee of the Board of Directors.
 The Finance and Audit Committee is composed of Messrs.
-Shaw (Chairman), Porter and Puth, with Messrs.
+Shaw (Chairman) and Puth, with Messrs.
 Foster and Nejes serving as ex-officio members, the Personnel & Compensation Committee is composed of Messrs.
 Puth (Chairman), Shaw and Wilcock, and the Option Committee is composed of Messrs.
-Puth and Wilcock.
+Puth and Shaw.

-The Finance and Audit Committee, which held two meetings during 1994, is responsible for reviewing, with the independent auditors and management, the work and findings of the auditors as well as the effectiveness of the Company's internal auditors and the adequacy of the Company's internal controls and the accounting principles employed in financial reporting.
-The Personnel & Compensation Committee, which met on five occasions in 1994, is responsible for reviewing and approving all general employee benefit programs and recommending for approval officer compensation and organizational changes.
-The Option Committee, which met twice during 1994, is responsible for the administration of the Company's Stock Option Plan.
+The Finance and Audit Committee, which held two meetings during 1995, is responsible for reviewing, with the independent auditors and management, the work and findings of the auditors as well as the effectiveness of the Company's internal auditors and the adequacy of the Company's internal controls and the accounting principles employed in financial reporting.
+The Personnel & Compensation Committee, which met on five occasions in 1995, is responsible for reviewing and approving all general employee benefit programs and recommending for approval officer compensation and organizational changes.
+The Option Committee, which met once during 1995, is responsible for the administration of the Company's Stock Option Plan.
 The Company has no standing nominating committee of the Board of Directors.
-The Executive Committee did not meet during 1994.
+The Executive Committee did not meet during 1995.